shliu888/integrated-hacking-toolkit/README.md

 Tip: Switch to root before downloading this repository to run everything with root privileges automatically

-1. Run install-python.sh to install Python if it's not already installed
+1. Run "sudo ./install-pip.sh" if pip3 is not already installed (it should be on Kali Linux)
-2. Run install-pip.sh to install Pip if it's not already installed, then run "pip3 install -r requirements.txt"
+2. Run "pip3 install -r requirements.txt"
-3. Run install-kali.sh for Kali Linux users
-4. Run install-regular.sh for regular users
-5. Finally, run install.sh with sudo privileges to finalize installation.
+3. Run "sudo ./install.sh" to finalize installation
-6. Run the toolkit with the command "hackingtoolkit"
+4. Run the tool with the command "hackingtoolkit"!

 **Note**: This tool is currently designed for Kali Linux, a Linux distribution built for penetration testing.
 In order to run install-python.sh, install-dependencies.sh and install-pip.sh, you must have Debian or a Debian-based distribution (like Ubuntu and Kali Linux).
 Otherwise, you must install necessary dependencies separately.